ZooFarming/zoo-keeper-docs/pages/features.en.md

 ![](/nfttrading.png)

-All NFTs have a possibility to be used or sold in the market section.
+All NFTs have a possibility to be used, sold in The Market or transferred via MySafe.
 Selling NFT’s can be done in several cryptocurrencies available on ZooKeeper.

 [Learn more about The Market](/manual/market)